 Source of above information: RLA

-Prescribed Information Acknowledgement Form
+Prescribed Information Receipt of Acknowledgement Form

-In light of penalties landlords could face if deposits are not secured and the correct Prescribed Information (P.I) being served, I have put together a Tenancy Deposit P.I an acknowledgement form, which I ask my tenants to sign.
+In light of penalties landlords could face if deposits are not secured and the correct Prescribed Information (P.I) being served, I have put together a Tenancy Deposit P.I receipt of acknowledgement form, which I ask my tenants to sign.
 The form confirms that they have been provided with the Prescribed Information.
 You can download a copy by entering your name and email address below.

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.